j0lama/j0lama.github.io/_posts/2017-10-23-router-attack.md

 title: MitraStar routers Remote Privilege Escalation
 ---

 In this post I will describe how I discovered the vulnerabilities [CVE-2017-16522](https://nvd.nist.gov/vuln/detail/CVE-2017-16522) and [CVE-2017-16523](https://nvd.nist.gov/vuln/detail/CVE-2017-16523).
 These two vulnerabilities affect some domestic routers distributed by Movistar (Telefónica).
-Actually, these vulnerabilities affect all the MitraStar routers with with version up to november 2017.
+Actually, these vulnerabilities affect all the MitraStar routers with version up to november 2017.

 The devices where the research has been made are the MitraStar DSL-100HN-T1 ("*the old*") and the MitraStar GPT-2541GNAC (HGU) ("*the new*").